 Leading vehicle manufacturer Navistar’s military division, Navistar Defense, maintains multiple manufacturing facilities throughout the Midwest, including one location in Inkster, Michigan, and another in Sterling Heights, Michigan.
 Navistar wanted to evaluate whether its properties were strategically located for capitalizing on efficiency and synergies.

 The firm was leaning toward consolidating operations in the state of Illinois, but with this move, would relocate hundreds of Michigan workers who were expected to follow their jobs.
-To determine which location would be most strategic and cost-effect for the organization, Navistar sought the expertise of PMC to bring objectivity and analysis to the decision.
+To determine which location would be most strategic and cost-effect for the organization, Navistar sought the expertise of PMR to bring objectivity and analysis to the decision.

 The marketplace comparisons proved pivotal in Navistar’s decision to continue operations in Sterling Heights.
-The scorecard data, in combination with a seven-year, $3 million high-tech MEGA Grant from the Michigan Economic Development Corporation – for which PMC managed the application process – incentivized the firm to merge its separate locations into one master facility in Sterling Heights, bringing its staff and manufacturing under a single roof and maintaining its presence in the market.
+The scorecard data, in combination with a seven-year, $3 million high-tech MEGA Grant from the Michigan Economic Development Corporation – for which PMR managed the application process – incentivized the firm to merge its separate locations into one master facility in Sterling Heights, bringing its staff and manufacturing under a single roof and maintaining its presence in the market.